vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ```

 ### Imports
 Before we can add individual components to our file, we need to make sure that they are properly recognized.
-We need to add import statements.
+That means adding import statements.
 This is very similar to `import` in Java classes.
 You can import individual classes or use wildcards as usual.
 Let's see an example of import section:

 ```xml
 <?import java.lang.*?>